- Home

 7. Floor cleaner

-Vinegar is one of the best products for a natural floor cleaner because it cuts through grease and leaves no residue or long-lasting smell.
-However, it’s not suitable for all types of flooring and differing amounts will be needed depending on the floor surface.
+Vinegar is one of the best natural floor cleaners because it cuts through grease and leaves no residue or long-lasting smell.
+However, it’s not suitable for all types of flooring, and you’ll need different amounts depending on the surface.

-For tile and vinyl floors, use one cup of white vinegar to one gallon of hot water, and an optional five to 10 drops of essential oil.
+For tile and vinyl floors, use one cup of white vinegar to one gallon of hot water, and an optional 5-10 drops of essential oil.

 To make a laminate floor cleaner, mix together ½ cup of surgical spirit or rubbing alcohol with ½ cup of water and ½ cup of white vinegar and use with a flat-head mop.
 Unfortunately, vinegar is too harsh to use on stone or hardwood floors.